gethynellis/AIExecutive/3_Strategic AI: Advancing AI Initiatives in Business.md

 To enhance understanding of strategic AI development, evaluating AI's impact, and advancing AI implementation to leadership through collaborative group activities.

 **Group Assignments:**
 You will work in three groups.
-Each group will focus on specific slides and present their findings and plans to the rest of the attendees.
+Each group will focus on areas and present their findings and plans to the rest of the attendees.

 ### Group 1: Strategic AI Development